Cash and Check Handling Policy

 Post-dated Check - A check written to specify disbursement on a future date.

-Safe - A receptacle for the protected storage of currency, cash equivalents, or checks that has a combination or dual lock.
-In certain cases where large volume of cash is held, a safe should be located in a space that is secured by an alarm system monitored by College Safety and Security.
+Safe - A receptacle for the protected storage of currency, cash equivalents, or checks that have a combination or dual lock.
+In certain cases where a large volume of cash is held, a safe should be located in a space that is secured by an alarm system monitored by College Safety and Security.

-Segregation of Duties - Process of safeguarding assets by assigning the acceptance of Cash receipts, recording, and reconciling of transactions to different individuals.
+Segregation of Duties - Process of safeguarding assets by assigning the acceptance of cash receipts, recording, and reconciling of transactions to different individuals.

 Stale-dated Check - A check that is no longer valid because of the length of time that has passed since the date it was issued.
-For personal checks on which the payer is an individual, the bank is not obligated to pay after six months, but can choose to process this item.
+For personal checks on which the payer is an individual, the bank is not obligated to pay after six months but can choose to process this item.
 Corporate checks, on which the payer is an organization, are often dated "good until" and denote a specific date.

-Third Party Check - A third party check is made payable to someone other than Dartmouth College, but presented to Dartmouth in lieu of payment.
+Third Party Check - A third party check is made payable to someone other than Dartmouth College but presented to Dartmouth in lieu of payment.

 Ramifications